aws-samples/amazon-sagemaker-secure-mlops/README.md

 You can develop and evolve the seed code for your own needs.
 To deliver the new version of the seed code as part of the project template, please follow the steps:
 + Update existing or create your own version of the seed code
-+ Zip all files that should go into a project CodeCommit repository to a single `.zip` file
++ Zip all files that should go into a project CodeCommit repository into a single `.zip` file
-+ Upload that `.zip` file to an Amazon S3 bucket of your choice.
++ Upload this `.zip` file to an Amazon S3 bucket of your choice.
 You must specify this S3 bucket name when you create a new project in SageMaker Studio
-+ Set a special tag on the uploaded file.
++ Set a special tag `servicecatalog:provisioning` on the uploaded file.
 This tag will enable access to the object by `AmazonSageMakerServiceCatalogProductsLaunchRole` IAM role:
   ```bash
   aws s3api put-object-tagging \
           --bucket <your Amazon S3 bucket name> \
           --key <your project name>/seed-code/<zip-file name> \
           --tagging 'TagSet=[{Key=servicecatalog:provisioning,Value=true}]'
   ```
-+ Update the `AWS::CodeCommit::Repository` resource in the correspoinding CloudFormation template with the CI/CD pipeline with the new zip-file name.
++ Update the `AWS::CodeCommit::Repository` resource in the CloudFormation template with the CI/CD pipeline for the corresponding MLOps project with the new zip-file name.

   Model deploy project:
   ```yaml